-On April 11, 2016, the 2016 Base Rate Case was transmitted to the Office of Administrative Law ("OAL"), and Administrative Law Judge ("ALJ") Irene Jones was assigned presiding judge.
-On April 28, 2016, Public Service Electric and Gas Company ("PSE&G") filed a Motion to Participate.
-On May 3, 2016, Unimin Corporation ("Unimin") filed a Motion to Intervene.
+The Board transmitted the matter to the Office of Administrative Law ("OAL") as a contested case, and Administrative Law Judge ("ALJ") Irene Jones was assigned to hear the case.
+On April 28, 2016, PSE&G filed a Motion to Participate.
+On May 3, 2016, Unimin filed a Motion to Intervene.
 By letter dated May 12, 2016, the Company indicated that it did not oppose the granting of either Motion.
 On May 16, 2016, the Environmental Defense Fund ("EDF") filed a Motion to Intervene, which was opposed by the Company in a letter dated May 27, 2016.
 An in-person Pre-Hearing Conference was convened by ALJ Jones on May 19, 2016.
-On July 14, 2016, ALJ Jones issued a pre-hearing order granting the Motions of PSE&G and Unimin, but did not act on the EDF Motion.
+ALJ Jones granted the Motions of PSE&G and Unimin, but did not act on the EDF Motion.2